-- 5.5.
+- 5.4.
+Much of the centre of Ware is designated as a Conservation Area, for which an Appraisal and Management Plan was adopted by EHDC in 2016.
+It defines the essential qualities that comprise this historic core, provides guidance for development proposals, measures for enhancing the area, and policies for its preservation.
+The Conservation Area is subdivided into four Identity Areas, although these are not mapped in the Area.
+Work on the WNP has enabled fuller descriptions, which can assist in guiding any future development proposals.
+The areas are mapped in Figure 5.1. - 5.5.
 Identity Area 1: the central historic core, essentially consisting of the High Street south to the River Lea, Church Street, part Baldock Street, south part of Crib Street, West Street, East Street and Kibes Lane. - 5.6.
 This area has a particularly large concentration of listed buildings, over 60% of which date from the 16th and 17th centuries and earlier.
 This is considerably higher than the national figure of buildings of this age, which Historic England advises is 34%.
 This core of the town, which forms the focus of the original settlement, is recognisable for its narrow streets, burgage plots and yards, many of which would have supported the malting heritage of the town.
 Original cobbled road surfacing still exists in parts. - 5.7.
 The river is significant, having been the focal point of the original settlement.
 It follows therefore that there is a close relationship between the historic buildings, the River Lea and New River, where waterside structures including the Gazebos contribute greatly to the character of the area. - 5.8.
 There are examples of more modern designs that complement the existing streetscape, for instance Christopher Court and Swan Mews.

-Images show: 17th century nurses' cottages for Bluecoat School and Christopher Court picks up on built elements (materials, colours, architecture) from the surrounding context
+Images show: 17th century nurses' cottages for Bluecoat School and Christopher Court picks up on built elements (materials, colours, architecture) from the surrounding context https://cdn-eastherts.onwebcurl.com/s3fspublic/documents/Ware\adopted\modified\Dec\2016\\to\remove\empty\gap\affecting\page\numbering\ only.pdf